Kansas City, Missouri, Nebraska and Iowa

 Getting to Kansas City and Transportation

 Other than driving into Kansas City or taking an Amtrak train into the city, flying into Kansas City International Airport is the way to get to the area.
 Most major airlines fly into Kansas City International airport and its central location in the country means its a relatively short flight to get to Kansas City.
 The airport is one of these easiest to transit through in my opinion.
-The baggage claim is next to the gate and rental cars are close by.
+The airport is brand new and is very well done..
 The best bet in Kansas city if you want to branch out of the downtown area is to get a rental car.
 Kansas City has a bus system and a limited downtown rail system.
 We used our rental car to see Kansas City and also visit St. Joseph, Missouri, Nebraska and Iowa.

 National WWI Museum